 There’s always a uniqueness to every city and country that hosts Carnival.
-Needless to say, I was extremely excited to be invited by Bahamas Tourism to this year’s Junkanoo Carnival Weekend in Nassau.
-Celebrating its third year the Junkanoo Carnival is a celebration of the Bahamian culture and heritage.
-If you’ve never experienced mas in the Bahamas, here are some ways to celebrate Junkanoo Carnival Weekend.
+Needless to say, I was extremely excited to be invited by Bahamas Tourism to cover the Bahamas Carnival in Nassau just a few days after my birthday trip to Martinique.

-Learn About the Junkanoo Culture
+Learn About Bahamas Junkanoo Culture

-Attend the Carnival’s Events
+Attend the Bahamas Carnival Events